 Our current and past predoctoral fellows have come from a variety of departments at the University of Chicago, including: Booth School of Business, Comparative Human Development, Economics, Harris School of Public Policy, History, Public Health Sciences, School of Social Service Administration, and Sociology.

 Predoctoral Application Requirements

 Applicants must submit the following materials through the online application portal to be considered for the fellowship.
 Include your first and last name in the file name for each document you submit.
-The deadline to apply is Monday, June 26, 2017, 5 pm CT.
+The extended deadline to apply is Monday, September 10, 2018, 5 pm CT.